-Ethnic generalizations are sometimes misleading, though not necessarily impertinent.
-The distinction between Anglo-Saxon and Celt is a particularly revealing one, and, in its extreme manifestations ... between Protestant Englishmen and Catholic Irishmen, it furnishes us with an objective understanding of the relative merits and predilections of these two, in many ways, antithetical peoples.
+Ethnic generalizations are sometimes misleading, though

+not necessarily impertinent.
+The distinction, for example, between Anglo-Saxon and Celt is a particularly revealing one, and, in its extreme manifestations ... between Protestant Englishmen and Catholic Irishmen, it furnishes us with an objective understanding of the relative merits and predilections of these two, in many ways, antithetical peoples.

-If there is one word that sums up England and the English better than any other it must be 'quantity', with its strong materialistic implications.
-The word I would choose for the Irish, on the other hand, is 'quality', which, by contrast, has spiritual implications.
+If there is one word that sums up England and the English better than any other it must be 'quantity', with its capitalistic and materialistic implications.
+The word I would choose for the Irish, on the other hand, is 'quality', which, by contrast, has social and spiritual implications.
 Quantity appertains to appearance, quality to essence.
-Here, if anywhere, one has the chief distinction, it seems to me, between the English and the Irish (not to mention Welsh and Scots) in a nutshell, a distinction which has been the source of much bitterness and misunderstanding, down the centuries, as well, paradoxically, as a certain amount of mutual admiration and respect - the English casting anot-unenvious eye on the Irish for their intellectual, cultural, and religious genius; the Irish likewise sometimes feeling that a more pragmatic, factual, materialistic approach to life wouldn't be a bad thing.
+Here, if anywhere, one has the chief distinction, it seems to me, between the English and the Irish (not to mention Welsh and Scots) in a nutshell, a distinction which has been the source of much bitterness and misunderstanding, down the centuries, as well, paradoxically, as a certain amount of mutual admiration and respect - the English casting a-not-unenvious eye on the Irish for their intellectual, cultural, and religious genius; the Irish likewise sometimes feeling that a more pragmatic, factual, down-to-earth approach to life wouldn't be a bad thing.
 Yet whereas it is conceivable that more than a few Englishmen have wished they were Irish, it is unlikely that all that many Irishmen have wanted to be English, and for the very sound reason that quality is a better asset than quantity, an altogether superior predilection.

 Of course, there are several disadvantages and detrimental consequences from belonging to a people who generally put being above doing in their scale of values.
-On the lowest level such a preference often leads to drunkenness and laziness, an unwillingness or inability to come properly to terms with the practical demands of life, and no Englishman needs to be reminded that a significant proportion of Irishmen are either regularly drunk and unemployed or irregularly drunk and under-employed, as the case may be!
-Nor would he need to be reminded that his ancestors were able to dominate Ireland in consequence of its comparative military weakness.
-For the fact that Irishmen have lived so long under external rule must be regarded as a further disadvantage of what it means to belong to a people for whom being takes precedence over doing, and quality thereby prevails over quantity - not least of all in terms of population density.
+On the lowest level such a preference often leads to drunkenness and laziness, an unwillingness or inability to come properly to terms with the practical demands of life, and no Englishman needs to be reminded that a significant percentage of Irishmen are either regularly drunk and unemployed or irregularly drunk and under-employed, as the case may be!
+Nor would he need to be reminded that his ancestors were able to dominate Ireland in consequence of its comparative military weakness in relation to a much smaller population living, for the most part, under harsher conditions.
+Yet the fact that Irishmen have lived so long under external rule must be regarded as a further disadvantage of what it means to belong to a people for whom being takes precedence over doing, and quality thereby prevails over quantity - not least of all in terms of population density.
 Had the Irish been more industrious and pragmatic, they might have driven out the invader sooner than they did.
-But that wasn't to be, and so the yoke of imperial enslavement had to be endured, in accordance with historical necessity.
+But that wasn't to be, and so the yoke of imperial enslavement had to be endured, in accordance with historical necessity, or the tendency of a stronger, more populous people to dominate a weaker, less populous people who, in any case, remained divided among themselves.